Be Biopharma

 Synlogic, Inc. is a clinical-stage biopharmaceutical company based in Cambridge, Massachusetts, specializing in the development of synthetic biotic medicines aimed at treating metabolic, inflammatory, and cancer-related diseases.
 The company’s lead therapeutic program, SYNB1618, is currently undergoing Phase I/IIa clinical trials for the treatment of phenylketonuria, a rare genetic metabolic disorder.
 Additionally, Synlogic is advancing SYNB1891, an intratumoral synthetic biotic medicine in Phase I clinical trials targeting solid tumors and lymphoma.
 The company employs a proprietary approach that utilizes engineered probiotics, specifically Escherichia coli Nissle 1917, to create GI-restricted oral therapies that are non-colonizing and reversible, facilitating easier administration and storage.
 Synlogic is also exploring treatments for other conditions, including secondary hyperoxaluria, inflammatory bowel disease, and various metabolic disorders, and has established a collaboration with Ginkgo Bioworks to further its development efforts.

-Kinvey, Inc. offers a mobile backend as a service (mBaaS) platform designed to simplify the development of cloud backends for mobile, tablet, and web applications.
-Established in 2008 and based in Boston, Massachusetts, Kinvey enables developers to focus exclusively on application development without the burden of managing server infrastructure or integrating various cloud services.
-The platform provides automated API generation, allowing developers to seamlessly connect their applications to backend services.
-Kinvey's solutions cater to a diverse range of industries, including healthcare, finance, utilities, and media, facilitating features such as data storage, user management, push notifications, and analytics.
-As of June 2017, Kinvey operates as a subsidiary of Progress Software Corporation.
+Kinvey, Inc. is a Boston-based company that provides a mobile backend as a service (mBaaS) platform designed to simplify the development of cloud backends for mobile, tablet, and web applications.
+Established in 2008, Kinvey enables developers and enterprises to focus on building their applications without the complexities of managing backend infrastructure.
+The platform automates the generation of APIs for accessing data, allowing developers to connect seamlessly to various cloud services and enterprise systems.
+Kinvey's solutions cater to diverse sectors, including healthcare, financial services, energy, and retail, by offering capabilities such as data storage, identity management, push notifications, and analytics.
+As of 2017, Kinvey operates as a subsidiary of Progress Software Corporation.

 Veracode is an independent provider of cloud-based application security and intelligence services, founded in 2006 and headquartered in Burlington, Massachusetts.
 The company offers a platform designed to identify and remediate security-related vulnerabilities throughout the software development lifecycle.
 By integrating security seamlessly into the development process, Veracode enables security teams, software developers, and enterprises to test and monitor the security of both internally developed and third-party applications.
 This comprehensive solution enhances the security of web, mobile, and outsourced software applications, ensuring that organizations can effectively address potential defects from the inception of their software projects.